tosmi-ansible/aap-onboarding/README.md

 - [x] An AAP project pointing to the CaC repository for the tenant
 - [x] A job template to trigger synchronization of AAP objects with the configuration stored in the CaC repository
 - [x] An example project, inventory and job template using the [example project](https://github.com/tosmi-ansible/tenant1-example-project)

+There are still some manual tasks required.
+Those tasks are documented in section [Manual steps to be automated](#manual-steps-to-be-automated).
+The ultimate goal is to automate these as well, but this is an ongoing project.

 ## Onboarding process overview